Spots are filling up fast! Join now and get up to $1,050 in SAVINGS.* Book your call today.

 Myth No. 3: You can change your mind

-Despite the fact that it's never been true, too many buyers still believe that they only have three days to cancel their purchase.
-This is a big myth and nothing more than a sales tactic designed to rush buyers into making snap decisions.
-A signed sales contract is legally binding as long as the dealership fulfills its obligations to the buyer.
-The three-day myth stems from a Federal Trade Commission rule that provides a "cooling off period" for purchases made at home from someone selling door-to-door.
+Too many buyers believe they have three days to cancel their purchase.
+This is a big myth and often just a sales tactic designed to rush buyers into snap decisions.
+A signed sales contract is legally binding as long as the dealership fulfills its obligations.

-The differences between buying and leasing a car
+The real difference between buying and leasing

-First, understand that leasing is really another word for renting.
-Just as you might rent a vehicle for a week on vacation, with a lease, you're renting a car for one-to-several years.
 When the lease period ends, you turn in the vehicle and walk away.
-At this time, you may have to pay a fee.
-You may also have the option to purchase the vehicle at a price determined when the lease began.
-When the lease ends, you can buy the car, lease or purchase a different vehicle, or live without one.
+At that time, you may have to pay a fee, or you may have the option to purchase the vehicle at a price determined when the lease began.
+You can then buy the car, lease a different one, or live without one.

-Advantages of leasing
+Advantages of leasing:

 • The contract may cover oil changes or other basic maintenance issues.